Transfer (1966 film)

-Transfer is a 1966 short film written, shot, produced, edited and directed by David Cronenberg.
+Transfer is a 1966 Canadian short film written, shot, produced, edited and directed by David Cronenberg.
 It features Mort Ritts and Rafe Macpherson and has a runtime of 7 minutes.

 Plot

 A psychiatrist and his patient - at a table set for dinner in the middle of a field covered in snow.
 The psychiatrist has been followed by his obsessive former patient.
 The only relationship the patient has had which has meant anything to him has been with the psychiatrist.
 The patient complains that he has invented things to amuse and occasionally worry the psychiatrist but that he has remained unappreciative of his efforts.